jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/solo#
 ```

-Congrats man, no you can install packages via chef and confirm that they are there.
+Congrats man, now you can install packages via chef and confirm that they are there.

 Next up is the chef version of the puppet "[trifecta](http://docs.puppetlabs.com/puppet_core_types_cheatsheet.pdf)".
 In the puppet world it's "Package/file/service: Learn it, live it, love it.
 If you can only do this, you can still do a lot."
 Which is very true.
 Let's try to leverage this in the chef world.
 In the real world you probably don't want to log into your boxes as `vagrant ssh` right?
 So lets create a `deploy` user.
 I'll first start out with the chef trifecta, then move to the user account.